Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Introduction

-**Congratulations** for deciding to participate in a 30 days of JavaScript programming challenge .
-In this challenge you will learn everything you need to be a JavaScript programmer and in general the whole concepts of programming.
+**Congratulations** for deciding to participate in 30 days of JavaScript programming challenge.
+In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
 In the end of the challenge you will get a 30DaysOfJavaScript programming challenge certificate.
 Join the [telegram group](https://t.me/ThirtyDaysOfJavaScript).

 **A 30DaysOfJavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
-I enjoy using and teaching JavaScript and I hope you will do so.
-JavaScript is the language of the browser.
+I enjoy using and teaching JavaScript and I hope you will do so too.
+JavaScript is the language of the web browser.

 In this step by step tutorial, you will learn JavaScript, the most popular programming language in the history of mankind.
 You use JavaScript **_to add interactivity to websites, to develop mobile apps, desktop applications, games_** and nowadays JavaScript can be used for **_machine learning_** and **_AI_**.